RocketChat/Apps.Google.Calendar/README.md

 * `/calendar logout` : Once you are done with viewing, creating your calendar events and wants to log out of the gmail account, use this command and it will log you out and redirect to your home page.

+* `/calendar quickadd {title of the event}` - This slashcommand can be used to create an event starting from time the slashcommand is called to one hour in duration.

+### Feedback and Suggestions
+Contribute to this repository by opening an issue if you have any feedback or suggestions for improvements or even some feature request!